 - Following the completion of a satisfactory financial assessment, you will be invited to a viewing at the development or to view all the information required to reserve a property off plan (floor plans, site plan, specification details etc.)

-- You will have a full financial assessment with an independent financial advisor, complete a reservation form and be given the opportunity to reserve a property by paying a non-refundable reservation fee of £500
+- If you are prioritised for a property, you will have a full financial assessment with an independent financial advisor, complete a reservation form and be given the opportunity to reserve a property by paying a non-refundable reservation fee of £500

 - You will instruct a solicitor who will work with ours to process the legal work required for you to complete your purchase.
 Timescales depend on a number of factors, but generally exchange of contracts is required within 28 days from our solicitor sending the initial legal papers to yours.
 Completion of your purchase is required within 10 days of the property being completed by the builder